melonproject-archive/documentation/chapters/fund.md

 This view function returns bundled calculations for GAV, NAV, unclaimed fees, fee share quantity and current share price (in denomination asset terms).
 &nbsp;

-`function calcSharePrice() returns (uint sharePrice)`
+`function calcSharePrice() external returns (uint sharePrice)`

-This function calculates and returns the current price (in denomination asset terms) of a single share in the fund.
+This external function calculates and returns the current price (in denomination asset terms) of a single share in the fund.
 &nbsp;

 `calcGavPerShareNetManagementFee() returns (uint gavPerShareNetManagementFee)`